cessda/cessda.cdc.userguide/advanced-search.md

 ## Truncated search

-To search any ending of a root word, use "`*`" sign at the point where the spelling of the word could change.
+To search any ending of a root word, use the "`*`" sign at the point where the spelling of the word could change.
 For example, `nurs*` will give you `nurse`, `nurses`, `nursing` etc whereas `nurse*` will not give `nursing`.
 Note: Elasticsearch will carry out some stemming in the search automatically.